-The Provost and Vice President for Academic Affairs is the chief academic officer of the university, responsible for the quality of Michigan Tech’s academic programs and its faculty.
-A member of the university's executive team and ex-officio on the University Senate, the provost leads the Deans Council and the Academic Forum, which includes all academic deans, chairs and directors, to develop academic policy and procedure.
+The Provost and Senior Vice President for Academic Affairs is the chief academic officer of the university, responsible for the quality of Michigan Tech’s academic programs and its faculty.
+The provost is a member of the university's executive team and leads the Deans Council and the Academic Forum, which includes all academic deans, chairs and directors, to develop academic policy and procedure.
 The provost also leads the accreditation effort through the Open Pathway program of the Higher Learning Commission.

 Dr. Jacqueline E. Huntoon, PhD, PG